turingschool/front-end-curriculum/portal/project-notes/module-3/remember-issues.md

 User can remove/delete a reminder.

-* Users should be able to remove a reminder from either the list of reminders or from an individual reminder's page.
+* Users should be able to remove a reminder from both the list of reminders or from an individual reminder's page.
 * If they do it from the individual reminder's page, then the application should reroute them back to the `/reminders` route.

 ____